vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 - [Linux Custom Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-build-images-linux.html)
 - [Windows Custom Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-build-images-windows.html)

-# Compliance and Security
+## Compliance and Security

-VMware published Tanzu Kubernetes releases (TKrs), along with compatible versions of Kubernetes and supporting components, uses the latest stable and generally-available update of the OS version that it packages, containing all current CVE and USN fixes, as of the day that the image is built.
-The image files are signed by VMware and have filenames that contain a unique hash identifier.
+VMware published Tanzu Kubernetes releases (TKrs), along with compatible versions of Kubernetes and supporting components, use the latest stable and generally-available update of the OS version that it packages, containing all current CVE and USN fixes, as of the day that the image is built.
+The image files are signed by VMware and have file names that contain a unique hash identifier.

-VMware provides FIPS-Capable Kubernetes ova which can be used to deploy FIPS compliant TKG management and workload clusters.
-TKG core components, such as Kubelet, Kube-apiserver, Kube-controller manager, Kube-proxy, Kube-scheduler, Kubectl, Etcd, Coredns, Containerd, and Cri-tool are made FIPS compliant by compiling them with the [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/2964) FIPS modules, an open-source cryptographic library that provides [FIPS 140-2](https://www.nist.gov/standardsgov/compliance-faqs-federal-information-processing-standards-fips) approved algorithms.
+VMware provides FIPS-capable Kubernetes OVA which can be used to deploy FIPS compliant TKG management and workload clusters.
+Tanzu Kubernetes Grid core components such as Kubelet, Kube-apiserver, Kube-controller manager, Kube-proxy, Kube-scheduler, Kubectl, Etcd, Coredns, Containerd, and Cri-tool are made FIPS compliant by compiling them with the [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/2964) FIPS modules, an open-source cryptographic library that provides [FIPS 140-2](https://www.nist.gov/standardsgov/compliance-faqs-federal-information-processing-standards-fips) approved algorithms.

-# Supplemental Information
+## Supplemental Information

-## <a id=deployment-parameters> </a> **Cluster Deployment Parameters**
+### <a id=deployment-parameters> </a> Cluster Deployment Parameters

-The following sample below provides the bare minimum input needed to deploy a Tanzu Kubernetes Grid management cluster in an air-gapped environment.
+The following sample provides the bare minimum input needed to deploy a Tanzu Kubernetes Grid management cluster in an air-gapped environment.

 ```yaml
 # NSX Advanced Load Balancer details